Supporting parents, communities and schools in the education of children

-The Early Learning Initiative (ELI) at the National College of Ireland (NCI) was developed to address the problem of educational underachievement in marginalised communities.
-Building upon tried and tested models of early years’ intervention, it is our mission to work with communities in areas of greatest need, to provide world-class parent and child learning support programmes.
+The Early Learning Initiative (ELI) at National College of Ireland was developed to address the problem of educational underachievement in marginalised communities.
+Building upon tried and tested models of early years’ intervention, our mission is to work with communities in areas of greatest need, to provide world-class parent and child learning support programmes.

+Substantial research conducted in Ireland and internationally indicates that early learning is the foundation for all subsequent learning.
 At three years of age, there are already big differences in language and mathematical development between children from rich and poor backgrounds.
-This gap continues to widen, if it is not addressed before children start pre-school.
-Research, from a wide range of countries, shows that intervention in early childhood is the most effective way of influencing the development and success at school of children from disadvantaged backgrounds.
+This gap continues to widen if it is not addressed before children start preschool.

 The sad fact is that without early intervention through home visiting and parent support, generations of children’s life chances have been determined before they enter formal education.
 The ELI is unique in that we are breaking that generational cycle through the provision, from birth, of an integrated programme of activities, training and support for children, parents and educators.
 Participation has grown from 400 people to 14,500+.
 We, along with Government and our loyal corporate partners, have supported the educational journeys of thousands of marginalised children and young people.

 Success through partnerships – Corporate, Government and Community

 ELI achievements are the result of many people working together to ensure that children, young people and their families develop the dispositions, skills and knowledge needed to achieve their educational, career and life goals.
 ELI’s cross-sectorial network of parents; Public Health nurses; preschool staff; community and youth workers; primary to third-level educators; and corporate volunteers, understand the challenges faced by the local community and are committed to making a real difference.